Intermodalics/pickit-docs/docs/support/saving-a-snapshot-in-pickit.rst

 --------------------------------------

-At a more advanced stage of your project, while running a robot program, you may notice that Pickit is not always detecting as you expected.
+At a more advanced stage of your project, while running a robot program, you may notice that Pickit is not always detecting as you expect.
 For example, you observe that Pickit struggles to detect any objects.
-You would like to have a closer look at that problematic case later, but you don't want to stop you application.
+You would like to have a closer look at each problematic case later, but you don't want to stop your application every time it occurs.
 If this is a situation that you can "catch" from the robot program, you can have the robot requesting Pickit to save a snapshot, by using the :ref:`socket interface <socket-communication>` command **RC_PICKIT_SAVE_SCENE** (see the documentation of the robot integration of your robot brand for the actual function name).